 8804 Balboa Avenue – San Diego, CA 92123

 Please email [email protected] to sign up to volunteer at the shelter on a one-time or ongoing basis.

 Donate Needed Items

 All shelter guests – babies, infants, children, and adults – discard their old clothes for health and hygiene reasons and are provided with new underwear, clean clothes, and shoes.
 Before they leave to reconnect with loved ones, asylum-seeking families are provided with additional clothes for what is often a multi-day bus ride.

-We have also set up an Amazon wishlist where you can donate requested items that will help families begin their journey in the United States.
+You can donate these needed items through our Amazon wishlist, which will help families begin their journey in the United States.

 Since 1918, JFS has provided resettlement assistance to refugees and asylum seekers from around the world.
 Getting them here is just the beginning – and volunteers are critical to the process.